nicoboss/nsz/README.md

   -l LEVEL, --level LEVEL
                         Compression Level: Trade-off between compression speed
                         and compression ratio.
-Default: 22, Max: 22 -B, --block           NSZ: Use block compression instead of solid compression.
-Block compression allows highly
-                        multithreaded compression/decompression with random
+Default: 22, Max: 22 -B, --block           Use block compression option.
+This mode allows highly multi-threaded compression/decompression with random
-                        read access allowing compressed games to be played without decompression in the future however this comes with a low compression ratio cost.
-Block compression is the default option for XCZ.
+                        read access allowing compressed games to be played without decompression in the future however this comes with a slightly lower compression ratio cost.
+This is the default option for XCZ.
-  -S, --solid           XCZ: Use solid instead of block compression.
-XCZ
+  -S, --solid           Use solid compression option.
+Slightly higher
-                        produced that way will never be mountable.
-Solid compression is the default option for NSZ.
+                        compression ratio but won't allow for random read access.
+File compressed this way will never be mountable (have to be installed or decompressed first to run).
+This is the default option for NSZ.
   -s BS, --bs BS        Block Size for random read access 2^x while x between
                         14 and 32.
 Default: 20 => 1 MB
   -V, --verify          Verifies files after compression raising an unhandled